strimzi/strimzi.github.io/_posts/2026-02-18-strimzicon2026-announcement.md

 author: paolo_patierno
 ---

-Following the success of [StrimziCon 2024](https://strimzi.io/blog/2024/06/06/strimzicon2024-roundup/) and [StrimziCon 2025](https://strimzi.io/blog/2025/06/16/strimzicon2025-roundup/), we're excited to announce the third edition scheduled later this year!
+Following the success of [StrimziCon 2024](https://strimzi.io/blog/2024/06/06/strimzicon2024-roundup/) and [StrimziCon 2025](https://strimzi.io/blog/2025/06/16/strimzicon2025-roundup/), we're pleased to announce the third edition, scheduled for later this year!
-Like last year, this is going to be focused on our beloved Strimzi and Apache Kafka projects and it will be "virtual".
+As in previous years, the event is going to be focused on our beloved Strimzi and Apache Kafka projects and will be held _virtually_.
-It is organized and driven by the project maintainers in collaboration with the [Cloud Native Computing Foundation](https://www.cncf.io/).
+The event is organized by the Strimzi maintainers in collaboration with the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/).

 <!--more-->